spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 I now understand the importance of using the enable command to gain higher-level access before configuring the router.

-I practiced entering and exiting configuration modes using commands like enable, configure terminal, and exit.
+I practiced entering and exiting configuration modes using commands like enable, configure terminal,show running-config,service password-encryption and exit.

 I became more familiar with basic router command-line navigation, which is essential for network setup and troubleshooting.